 The UCSF Fresno Emergency Medicine residency program is a four-year ACGME-accredited program.
-The program matches ten PGY-1 residents each year.
+The program matches up to 12 PGY-1 residents each year.

 The UCSF Fresno Emergency Medicine residency program participates in the National Resident Matching Program (NRMP).
 All applications will be handled through the ResidencyCAS system.